 After completely ridding your body of any traces of drugs, the treatment center will now subject you to treatment/therapy.
 During this time, you’ll get help tackling and resolving the root causes of your substance abuse.
 Don’t worry, you’ll get plenty of help from trained professionals, your peers, and your family members as they will be heavily involved in this phase.

 Just like detoxification, treatment/therapy can last from weeks to months as the case may be.
+If your desired type of treatment is not available in Tennessee consider seeking out the details of a rehab in North Carolina.

 To ensure a higher rate of success for their drug rehab, Oregon’s treatment centers usually require their patients to undergo regular post-therapy counseling and check-ups.
 In aftercare, you’ll be given support to continue your drug-free life and prevent a relapse.
 For some, staying clean is a lifelong endeavor—hence, aftercare is considered one of the most important phases in the rehabilitation process.